Graph Mixture Density Networks

-Our main contribution is the proposal of an hybrid approach to handle multimodal target distributions within machine learning methods for graphs, called Graph Mixture Density Network (\GMDN{}).
-This model outputs a multimodal distribution, conditioned on an input graph, for either the whole structure or its individual entities.
-As such, it extends the capabilities of the most common deep learning models for graphs.
-We test GMDN on large epidemiological simulations\footnote{These will be released upon publication.} where both structure and multimodality play an essential role in determining the outcome of an epidemic, and results show that \GMDN{} produces significantly better likelihood scores for this kind of tasks.
+Our main contribution is the proposal of a hybrid approach to handle multimodal target distributions within machine learning methods for graphs, called Graph Mixture Density Network (\GMDN{}).
+This model outputs a multimodal distribution, conditioned on an input graph, for either the whole structure or its entities.
+For instance, given an observable input graph $x$, \GMDN{} is trained to approximate the (possibly multimodal) distribution associated with the target random variable $y$ via maximum likelihood estimation.
+The likelihood is the usual metric to be optimized for density estimation tasks \cite{nowicki_estimation_2001}, and it tells us how well the model is fitting the empirical data distribution.
+Recall that, in general, it does not suffice to predict a single output value like in \quotes{standard} regression problems \cite{bishop_mixture_1994} to solve this kind of tasks; for this reason, \GMDN{} extends the capabilities of deep learning models for graphs whose output is restricted to unimodal distributions.

-As a second contribution, we investigate whether computing the distances between multimodal node distributions can encode the adjacency information of a graph.
-We show that it is indeed possible to retain such information on two common structure reconstruction task with an excellent degree of accuracy.
+We test GMDN on a novel benchmark application introduced in this paper, comprising large epidemiological simulations\footnote{\url{https://github.com/diningphil/graph-mixture-density-networks}} where both structure and multimodality play an essential role in determining the outcome of an epidemic.
+Results show that \GMDN{} produces a significantly improved likelihood.
+Then, we evaluate our model on two real-world chemical graph regression tasks to show how \GMDN{} can better model the uncertainty in the output prediction, \ie the model reveals that there might be more than one admissible chemical property value associated with a given input molecule representation.